ToothlessRider/MST_Notes/MSF_2_Notes.md

 ## PYQ's

 #### Q1 a.
-What is FA finite automata?
+What is FA (finite automata)?
 Write formal definition of finite automata?
 Draw the finite automata model diagram and explain input tape finite control.

 *Ans*.
 Finite automata (FA), also referred to as finite-state machines, are ideal for recognizing specific patterns within strings of symbols.
+They are

 **Formal Definition**